County of Riverside Active Events

 Maps and names of SCE circuits can be found on the Southern California Edison website, here.

 For information on Cooling or Warming Centers in Riverside County, a directory can be found here.

-Click below for up to date information from other department or agencies:
+Click below for up-to-date information from other departments or agencies: